ethanfwalters/Sinister_Six/README.md

 This is Ethan's README file.
-Changing the file for commit error.
+Changing the file for commit error. changing more stuff.
 David Banda